• Home

 Contextual Targeting for Native Campaigns

 Contextual targeting matches your placements to the editorial content on the page.
 Because native ads are designed to blend with surrounding content, contextual relevance is even more important than with display banners.
 A/B tests consistently show that content-style thumbnails paired with an editorial tone outperform overtly promotional creative, as observed by Marketing LTB.
-In particular, ads that educate through how-to content or product comparisons tend to perform best for lead generation.
+Ads that educate through how-to content or product comparisons tend to perform best for lead generation.

 Behavioral and Retargeting Strategies

 Behavioral targeting layers user intent data on top of contextual relevance.
 Consequently, you can reach users based on their browsing history, purchase behavior, and interest signals.
 When combined with retargeting, native advertising becomes especially powerful.
-For example, a DeFi protocol can serve sponsored articles to users who visited their staking page but did not connect a wallet, guiding them through the remaining objections in an educational format.
+For example, a DeFi protocol can serve sponsored articles to users who visited their staking page but did not connect a wallet, guiding them through remaining objections in an educational format.

 Native Ads Performance Benchmarks